-- Screw the bulkhead body into the tapped hole, and tighten. - Wipe the area clean of any excess thread sealant (inside and outside of the housing). - Without using sharp, jagged tools such as pliers (your hands are the best tool for this job), bend the seal housing tube on the outside of the housing to approximate the finished profile.
+- Screw the bulkhead body into the tapped hole, and tighten. - Wipe the area clean of any excess thread sealant (inside and outside of the housing). - ☐ Without using sharp, jagged tools such as pliers (your hands are the best tool for this job), bend the seal housing tube on the outside of the housing to approximate the finished profile.
 This will allow the tube to be trimmed to a length that would allow it to protrude from the bulkhead fitting.
-(See Fig.13.)
+(Fig.10.)

-The seal housing must still be able to freely float on the seal housing journal after the tube is connected to the bulkhead fitting.
+The seal housing must still be able to freely float after the tube is connected to the bulkhead fitting.
 Therefore, it is critical to ensure that the tube is not under any tension.
 To avoid this always leave the tube long enough so that a hook shape can be formed between the seal housing and the bulkhead.